jeronimomaths/jeronimomaths.github.io/other.md

 <img src="/universe.jpg" width="420">

 This is (a screenshot of) Martin Bridson's drawing of the universe of finitely presented groups.
-A detail description of it can be found in [Martin Bridson’s 2006 ICM article](https://people.maths.ox.ac.uk/~bridson/papers/bridsonicm.pdf){:target="_blank" rel="noopener"}.
+A detail description of it can be found in [Martin Bridson’s 2006 ICM article](https://people.maths.ox.ac.uk/~bridson/papers/bridsonicm.pdf).